What is the LEGS approach?

 The LEGS Secretariat is based in the UK, with team members all over the world.

-What does LEGS have to say about:
+What does LEGS say about:

 …resilience?